The Wayfinding Labs Program

 Without a clear understanding of yourself, your motivations, your relationships and your values, it’s impossible to create a life that matters, or even make a decision without doubt.
-Goethe wrote, “Trust yourself.
-Then you will know how to live.”
 Over four weeks, we’ll talk about what got you here, what brings you joy and what you want in your future.
-By understanding yourself, understanding your relationships, and understanding your world, you’ll have the tools to make clear decisions and the resources to act clearly.
-Using art making, writing prompts, and in class exercises to clarify your values and goals, we’ll work together to create a specific personal plan for your own self-care that will guide your decision making far into the future.
-No art experience required!
+Using art making, writing prompts, and in-class exercises to clarify your values and goals, we’ll work together to create a specific personal plan for your own self-care that will guide your decision making far into the future.

 Join our three Lab leaders who have worked on three of the most successful crowdfunding campaigns in Portland history including a radio station (which raised $103,762), a park (which raised $123,880), and a new kind of college (which raised $206,451).
 Bring an idea that you want to get crowdfunded and you'll receive personalized attention to sharpen your plans and improve your execution.
 You’ll leave with a primer on grassroots fundraising, a timeline template for your campaign (counting backwards from launch), and personalized next steps and tips for improving your odds and increasing the amount you raise.

 THE ART AND SCIENCE OF CREATIVE PODCASTING: FROM STORYTELLING TO MARKETING